hy1984427/BDD-with-PageObject/MigrateTheSeleniumWebdriverSampleToCucumberFeature/ExtractTheSetupAndTireDownStepsIntoFeaturesSupportEnvRb.md

-# Abstract the setup and tire down steps into features/support/env.rb
+# Extract the setup and tire down steps into features/support/env.rb

 To move the setup and tire down steps